MCP Servers

 ToolPurpose

-weavz_read_apiRead detailed API documentation for a specific action
+weavz_read_apiRead detailed TypeScript declarations for a specific integration or alias

 weavz_executeExecute code that calls integration actions

-CODE mode dramatically reduces context usage (80-98% less) by letting the AI agent discover and call actions dynamically through code, rather than loading all tool schemas upfront.
-Best for servers with many integrations.
+CODE mode keeps the initial tool surface small by letting the AI agent discover and call actions dynamically through code, rather than loading all tool schemas upfront.
+Best for agent-facing servers, broad workspaces, and multi-step workflows that combine several integrations.

 Creating an MCP Server